tcharding/kernel/tutorial/track-one.rst

 	    alias checkpatch="$KERNEL/scripts/checkpatch.pl -f"

-- Run `checkpatch` on the C source files in the ks7010 driver
+- Run `checkpatch` on the C source [and/or header] files in the ks7010 driver

   .. code:: bash